box/box-typescript-sdk-gen/docs/folderMetadata.md

 - folderId `string`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
 The root folder of a Box account is always represented by the ID `0`.
 Example: "12345"
-- scope `CreateFolderMetadataByIdScopeArg`
+- scope `CreateFolderMetadataByIdScope`
   - The scope of the metadata template Example: "global"
 - templateKey `string`
   - The name of the metadata template Example: "properties"
-- requestBody `CreateFolderMetadataByIdRequestBodyArg`
+- requestBody `CreateFolderMetadataByIdRequestBody`
   - Request body of createFolderMetadataById method
-- headers `CreateFolderMetadataByIdHeadersArg`
+- headers `CreateFolderMetadataByIdHeaders`
   - Headers of createFolderMetadataById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.